golangast/nlptagger/README.md

 *This project is used for tagging cli commands.
 It is not a LLM or trying to be.
 I am using it to generate go code but I made this completely separate so others can enjoy it.
 *I will keep working on it and hopefully improving the phrase tagging and hopefully adding neural networks in the future.

+-Background
+1. Tokenization: This is the very first step in most NLP pipelines.
+It involves breaking down text into individual units called tokens (words, punctuation marks, etc.).
+Tokenization is fundamental because it creates the building blocks for further analysis.

+2. Part-of-Speech (POS) Tagging: POS tagging assigns grammatical categories (noun, verb, adjective, etc.) to each token.
+It's a crucial step for understanding sentence structure and is often used as input for more complex tasks like phrase tagging.

+3. Named Entity Recognition (NER): NER identifies and classifies named entities (people, organizations, locations, dates, etc.) in text.
+This is more specific than POS tagging but still more generic than phrase tagging, as it focuses on individual entities rather than complete phrases.

+4. Dependency Parsing: Dependency parsing analyzes the grammatical relationships between words in a sentence, creating a tree-like structure that shows how words depend on each other.
+It provides a deeper understanding of sentence structure than phrase tagging, which focuses on contiguous chunks.

+5. Lemmatization and Stemming: These techniques reduce words to their base or root forms (e.g., "running" to "run").
+They help to normalize text and improve the accuracy of other NLP tasks.

+*Phrase tagging often uses the output of these more generic techniques as input.
+For example:

+POS tags are commonly used to define rules for identifying phrases (e.g., a noun phrase might be defined as a sequence of words starting with a determiner followed by one or more adjectives and a noun).
+NER can be used to identify specific types of phrases (e.g., a phrase tagged as "PERSON" might indicate a person's name).

 ## Why build this?
 * Go never changes